-An NUTW spokesperson said these moves by the company to squash the campaign have been unsuccesful because 'there seems to be no government doctor ion and about to step into the breach'. the comp ion and job security or would the company select them for retrenchment?'
+An NUTW spokesperson said these moves by the company to squash the campaign have been unsuccesful because 'there seems to be no government doctor about to step into the breach'.

 He also said that workers were questioning what would happen to them if the company did find out they were sick.